Meibomian glands – to discuss or not to discuss. This is the argument that’s been dominating our office for the last three months.

 One study by Suhalim et al. also points out that there’s a sort of chicken and egg question at the heart of the meibomian glands discussion.
-When the surface of the eye dries out (thanks to wearing contact lenses or looking at a computer screen for many hours a day, for instance), that dryness affects the function of the meibomian glands (3).
+When the surface of the eye dries out (thanks to wearing contact lenses or looking at a computer screen for many hours a day), that dryness affects the function of the meibomian glands (3).
 At the same time, poorly functioning or clogged meibomian glands also cause dry eyes.

 As mentioned above, meibomian gland dysfunction is the most common cause of dry eyes.
 So if you are experiencing dry eye symptoms, it’s a good chance your glands are not working properly.

-However, in some cases and particularly in early stage of MGD, the meibomian glands may be getting plugged up without a person experiencing significant dry eye symptoms (4).
+However, in some cases and particularly in early stage of MGD, the meibomian glands may be plugged up without a person experiencing significant dry eye symptoms (4).
 That’s why, if you are considering lasik or cataract surgery, it’s important to ask your eye surgeon to evaluate your meibomian glands prior to your operation.

-After all this explanation, you’re probably wondering why a blog dedicated to omega-3 would discuss meibomian glands.
+You’re probably wondering why a blog dedicated to omega-3 would discuss meibomian glands.